pmndrs/xr/docs/API/deprecated_hooks.useXRReferenceSpace.md

 > (): `XRSpace`

-hook for retrieving getting xr space from the context
+Hook for retrieving XR space from the context

 ### Returns